Dark Delights: 15 Terrifying Films That Deserve More Attention | Wealth of Geeks

 6. The Others (2001)

-The Others follows Grace Stewart, a devoutly religious woman who lives in an old, secluded mansion with her two photosensitive children, Anne and Nicholas, set in post-World War II England.
+Following Grace Stewart, a devoutly religious woman who lives in an old, secluded mansion with her two photosensitive children, Anne and Nicholas, the movie is set in post-World War II England.
 Due to the children's illness, the house must be kept perpetually dark, with the doors locked and the curtains drawn to protect the youngsters from sunlight.
 Viewers are drawn into the mystery of the mansion, its unhappy past, and the mysterious staff who appear to be concealing secrets of their own as the tale progresses.
-The movie effectively creates an atmosphere of ambiguity and dread while keeping the spectator guessing about the nature of the supernatural presence in the house.

 7. Kill List (2011)

 A disturbing and thought-provoking examination of violence, obsession, and the darker facets of human nature, Kill List centers on Jay, a troubled and disillusioned hitman who has taken a break from his line of work following a harrowing assignment.
 Despite his severe financial circumstances and troubled marriage, Jay grudgingly accepts to take on a new project from his old partner, Gal.
-Kill List's horrific images and mysterious storytelling have gained a cult following among horror fans.
-These fans like the movie's determination to defy expectations and leave viewers with unanswered questions and a profound dread.
+Its horrific images and mysterious storytelling have gained a cult following among horror fans.

 9. Lake Mungo (2008)